kieker-monitoring/PCARP/README.md

  - The pipeline outputs for the 5 timed examples, including all the in between steps and the generated graphs.
  - The monitoring data required to launch the pipeline without having to run the static and/or dynamic analyses before hand.

-### Bin
+### Res

-This is where the guided example output will go.
+Contains the configuration file for the collector.

 ## Replication